gnss-sdr/gnss-sdr/docs/JETSON.md

-sample (single dwell, non-coherent accumulation, bit-transition mode and 4 ms coherent integration). `GpsL1CaPcpsAcquisitionCudaTest.*` runs the full `GPS_L1_CA_PCPS_Acquisition` adapter on a real 4 Msps capture with `use_cuda=true` and checks it returns the same Doppler/delay as the CPU path.
+sample (single dwell, non-coherent accumulation, bit-transition mode and 4 ms coherent integration). `GpsL1CaPcpsAcquisitionCudaTest.*` runs the full `GPS_L1_CA_PCPS_Acquisition` adapter on a real 4 Msps capture with `use_cuda=true` and checks it returns the same Doppler/delay as the CPU path, with and without the two-step (fine Doppler) search.

 ## 4. Benchmark: GPU acquisition vs CPU baseline